Nordgaren/Bounding-Box-Patch-Calculator/README.md

 ### Thank you

 **[Meowmaritus](https://github.com/Meowmaritus)** for the awesome tools he makes.
-If it weren't for his work, this tool would likely not be possible.
+If it weren't for meows work, this tool would likely not be possible.
+Also creator of [Souls Asset Pipeline](https://github.com/Meowmaritus/SoulsAssetPipeline)
 **Pear** figured out what I was doing wrong. :fatcat:
 **[Dropoff](https://www.nexusmods.com/users/57663811)** helped me figure out how to patch dynamic meshes